-- Use of Learning Support Department or Pastoral Support Centre during break and lunchtimes for social/emotional/homework support - Lunch time support in dinner hall - Students have complete access to our Activity Days - SEN students can access all school trips.
-TA support on trips is available, if required - Teaching Assistants have supported extra-curricular clubs in PE and Music - Some students complete Work Experience in Year 10, we particularly encourage this for those students with a SEN
+- Use of Learning Support Department or Pastoral Support Centre during break and lunchtimes for social/emotional/homework support - Lunch time support in dinner hall - Students have complete access to our extra curricular activities.
+Some students may have TA support if required to access these - SEN students can access all school trips.
+TA support on trips is available, if required - Some students complete Work Experience in Year 10, we particularly encourage this for those students with a SEN